Does Keto help psoriasis or psoriatic arthritis?

 Athletes often experience these symptoms while transitioning to Keto because exercise causes our bodies to deplete electrolytes faster.
 Transitioning to the keto way of eating can be hard for everyone.
 The body goes through a lot transitioning from carb/sugar burning to become fat/ketone burning.
 You need lots of water, lots of quality salt, and you need to make sure you are getting potassium and magnesium through your food (or a combination of food and supplements).
 Rest is also important in the first month or so, because again, your body is making a big transition.

-- Eat Magnesium rich foods (dark chocolate, nuts, artichoke, spinach, fish) and/or take a supplement.
-I take this one from Natural Stacks.
+Eat Magnesium rich foods (dark chocolate, nuts, artichoke, spinach, fish) and/or take a supplement, I like the Electrolyte supplement from Perfect Keto, 20% off with code KETOINTHECITY

-- Figure out your keto macros using a calculator like this one from Ruled Me
+Figure out your keto macros using a calculator like this one.

 Is it good to exercise while on keto?
 I tried this diet for a whole month and only lost like 5 pounds.
 Also I had headaches during my work out (crossfit).
 I researched on the internet and found out some say you shouldn't exercise on this diet, and others say it is ok.